In my review of the Samyang AF 24mm f/2.8 FE I tell you why I think that Samyang has made a few compromises too many in order to keep it small.

 Zeiss Batis 2/25: A tiny little bit little weaker than the Loxia but bulkier and with AF it also runs circles around the Samyang.

 Sony FE 2/28: The not much more expensive Sony weights 200g which is twice as much but very little overall.
 It outperforms the Samyang in any aspect but distortion and is a stop faster.
 Unlike with the Samyang I found the AF to be very reliable.
 So unless you put a lot of emphasis on small size I would always recommend the Sony over the Samyang.
+It is also a little wider than 28mm so rather close in focal length.

 More Sample Images